TSV Hartberg: History

+The following season, 1995–96, Hartberg won the Regionalliga Mitte and secured promotion to the Second Division (then known as the 2.
+Division).
+However, the club was relegated in 1997–98 following a league restructuring, despite avoiding relegation under the existing format.
+In 1998–99, Hartberg again won the Regionalliga Mitte but failed to return to the second tier after losing a two-legged promotion playoff to WSG Wattens.

+In the 2005–06 season, the club captured its third Regionalliga Mitte title, earning promotion to the Second Division (at that time called the Erste Liga).
+The club was relegated after a single season and returned to the Regionalliga Mitte for the 2007–08 campaign, where it finished seventh.

+In 2008–09, Hartberg won the Regionalliga Ost title on the final matchday, securing promotion to the Austrian Second Division (then known as the First League).
+In the 2010–11 season, the club finished last in the league but avoided relegation by winning the play-off.
+However, in 2014–15, after once again finishing in bottom place, Hartberg was relegated to the third tier.

-TSV Hartberg were promoted to Second Division after winning the 2016–17 Regionalliga Mitte without having to compete in promotion play-offs as no team from the Regionalliga West or Ost applied for promotion.
-In the 2017–18 Second Division season, TSV Hartberg finished second to be promoted to the Austrian Bundesliga for the first time in their history, following an appeal to be granted a "license to play" in First Division.
-In the 2019–20 Austrian Bundesliga season, TSV Hartberg finished fifth to qualify to the 2020–21 UEFA Europa League qualifying phase.
-In the second qualifying round of the tournament the team lost to Polish Piast Gliwice and was eliminated from the competition.
+TSV Hartberg were promoted to the Second Division after winning the 2016–17 Regionalliga Mitte.
+As no clubs from the Regionalliga West or Ost applied for promotion, Hartberg advanced without the need for play-offs.
+In the 2017–18 Second Division season, Hartberg finished second and secured promotion to the Austrian Bundesliga for the first time in the club's history.
+Promotion was confirmed following a successful appeal for a top-flight license.
+In the 2019–20 season, Hartberg finished fifth in the Austrian Bundesliga, qualifying for the 2020–21 UEFA Europa League qualifying phase.
+The club was eliminated in the second qualifying round following a defeat to Polish side Piast Gliwice.

-European Record
+European record

 Stadium

 Stadion Hartberg is based in the Styria Hartberg district capital.
 It is a multipurpose sports facility, both for football matches and it is also suitable for athletics events.
 In addition, the stadium for other events such as music concerts.
 In 2006, the stadium of TSV Hartberg was expanded to that it could seat both home and away visitors with a capacity of 6,000 increasing from 4,500.